Tke5 is a novel Pseudomonas putida toxin that depolarises membranes killing plant pathogens

 Abstract

-The soil bacterium Pseudomonas putida injects toxic proteins into neighbouring competitors including resilient phytopathogens using the Type VI secretion system (T6SS).
-The secretion of toxins endows P. putida a significant fitness advantage, allowing this biocontrol agent to thrive in plant-related polymicrobial environments and prevent phytopathogen infections.
-However, despite the significance of P. putida in agriculture and biotechnology, the identity and mechanisms of action of most of its toxins remain largely unexplored.
-This is in part because only one of the three T6SSs identified in P. putida (K1-T6SS) is active under laboratory conditions, limiting the study of toxins secreted through the K2- and K3-T6SSs.
-We present the first comprehensive molecular characterisation of Tke5, a potent toxin encoded within the K3-T6SS, which represents the first functional analysis of the BTH_I2691 protein family within the cl49522 superfamily.
-Our findings reveal that Tke5 is a novel pore-forming toxin that disrupts bacterial membranes through selective ion transport rather than by forming large, non-specific membrane disruptions.
-This mechanism leads to membrane depolarisation and bacterial cell death while preserving overall membrane integrity, distinguishing it from conventional detergent-like pore-forming toxins.
-This discovery not only contributes to our fundamental understanding of a widespread yet understudied toxin family, but also introduces a powerful new mechanism for targeting even the most resilient phytopathogens, potentially revolutionising the biocontrol capabilities of P. putida .
-Our work highlights the importance of studying bacterial toxins in the context of biocontrol, offering alternatives to combat plant pathogens without relying on traditional chemical pesticides.
+The soil bacterium Pseudomonas putida injects toxic proteins into neighbouring competitors, including resilient phytopathogens, using the Type VI secretion system (T6SS).
+The secretion of toxins endows P. putida with a significant fitness advantage, allowing this biocontrol agent to thrive in plant-related polymicrobial environments and prevent phytopathogen infections.
+Despite its agricultural significance, the toxin repertoire of P. putida , particularly those secreted via the K2- and K3-T6SSs, remains poorly understood.
+We present the first comprehensive molecular study of Tke5, a potent toxin encoded within the K3-T6SS, which represents the first comprehensive functional analysis of the BTH_I2691 protein family.
+Our biophysical data demonstrate that Tke5 is a pore-forming toxin that disrupts bacterial membranes through selective ion transport, inducing membrane depolarisation and cell death.
+Unlike conventional detergent-like pore-forming toxins, Tke5 preserves overall membrane integrity, avoiding large, non-specific disruptions.
+This unique mechanism offers a powerful approach to targeting resilient phytopathogens.

 Article activity feed